Making women's publishing histories visible

 Publications

 The publications featured in this archive represent women-edited literary, cultural, art, and lifestyle magazines produced in Pakistan from the 1960s to the present.
-These publications document feminist thought, creative expression, and social commentary, many of which remain absent from formal archives and are at risk of being lost.
+These publications document feminist thought, creative expression, and social commentary, much of which is at risk of being lost, and remains absent from formal archives.

 NuktaArt